DaveGee/prep-pal/PROJECT.md

 - [ ] Notifications
     - [ ] Notification center in the interface
     - [ ] Mobile?
 SMS?
-Email? -> check stock and expiry and warn
+Email? -> Stock expiry and warnings
 - [ ] Social recommendation: what other are buying for default categories (require unique ID of categories)
-- [ ] One click supply for specific items? (drop shipping API?)
+- [ ] One click supply for specific items? (drop shipping API?
+Partnership? -> Swiss usual shops)